ULL-ESIT-DMSI-1920/vue-fundamentals-casiano-rodriguez-leon-alumnoudv5/README.md

 - [ X ] Use Vue Devtools.
 Configure it to work with file://
 - [ X ] Add v-on: Start by simulating in the console what we are going to do
 - [ X ] Add button to add the new item when clicked
-- [  ] Add v-on:keyup.enter to the input element
+- [ X ] Add v-on:keyup.enter to the input element
-- [  ] Shorthands for v-on
+- [ X ] Shorthands for v-on
-- [  ] Use a method `saveItem` to factorice
+- [ X ] Use a method `saveItem` to factorice
-- [  ] Reset the input when finished the insertion
+- [ X ] Reset the input when finished the insertion
-- [  ] Check the method using the debugger
+- [ X ] Check the method using the debugger
-- [  ] v-if and v-else: add a conditional message when the list is empty
+- [ X ] v-if and v-else: add a conditional message when the list is empty

 ### Next Steps: Add State to your App